JoaoNM/Bayesian-ML/index.md

 ### WLOG

-In an alternative solution, we can modify the program slightly to be without loss of generality, where we assume we always pick the first door and Monty always opens the second.
+In an alternative solution, we can modify the program slightly to be without loss of generality ([WLOG](https://en.wikipedia.org/wiki/Without_loss_of_generality)), where we assume we always pick the first door and Monty always opens the second.

 ~~~
 var MontyHall = function () {